BillyDM/awesome-audio-dsp/MACHINE_LEARNING.md

 - [`RTNeural`] - A fast neural inferencing libray in C++ made specifically for audio plugins.
 Used by the [`Chowdhury DSP`] suite of plugins.
 - [`audioFlux`] -  A deep learning tool library for audio and music analysis.
 - [`SmartCore`] - An advanced and comprehensive machine learning library written in the [`Rust`] programming language.
+- [`nnAudio`] - An audio processing toolbox using the PyTorch convolutional neural network backend.

 ## Open Source Projects
 Some open source projects that make use of machine learning for audio.